codeclock/dash/doc/init.md

 The configuration file, PID directory (if applicable) and data directory should all be owned by the suppocore user and group.
 It is advised for security reasons to make the configuration file and data directory only readable by the suppocore user and group.
-Access to dash-cli and other suppod rpc clients can then be controlled by group membership.
+Access to suppo-cli and other suppod rpc clients can then be controlled by group membership.

 3b) Mac OS X